Campaign Finance Regulations: Disclosure Requirements

 In determining the amount due as a civil penalty and factors considered by the Auditor's Office, see the Auditor’s Office Administrative Rule (ARA) 13.03

 For violations other than contribution violations, such as a failure to comply with disclosure regulations, the Auditor’s Office may issue a penalty up to $3,000 per violation.
-If the Auditor’s Office finds reason to believe the subjects of the complaint put for a good faith effort to comply with Code Section 2.10, the City Auditor may, upon first offense, issue a letter of education and warning and/or include requirements for additional training.
+If the Auditor’s Office finds reason to believe the subjects of the complaint put in a good faith effort to comply with Code Section 2.10, the City Auditor may, upon first offense, issue a letter of education and warning and/or include requirements for additional training.

 I am not affiliated with a campaign.
 However, I want to produce communication pieces supporting my preferred candidate or opposing other candidates.
 Do I need to comply with the regulations in City Code 2.10?